 Phi U is the Family and Consumer Sciences National Honor Society.
 Several scholarships

 are offered each year to Phi U members in undergraduate and graduate programs

+of study.
 Phi U National.

 An international honor society for forestry and natural resources related sciences.
 WVU’s Rho chapter was founded in 1952.